MugenMicko/voron/V0/Dragon_Burner/README.md

 # Dragon Burner
 This is my take on the Voron V0.1 toolhead.
 I wanted to improve the cooling of the Dragon HF hotend and provide improved part cooling when printing filament that needs it (e.g. PLA).

-It is based on the [MiniAfterSherpa](https://github.com/KurioHonoo/Mini-AfterSherpa), but I've designed it from the ground up using TinkerCad :man_facepalming:
+It uses the standard Voron X carriage, is based on the [Mini-AfterSherpa](https://github.com/KurioHonoo/Mini-AfterSherpa) and uses its extruder mounting system, but I've designed it from the ground up using TinkerCad :man_facepalming:

 ![Dragon Burner](images/Dragon_Burner.jpg)